-- The number of flood-affected properties ceded to the Company - The portfolio mix of business impacting average premium and average claims cost assumptions, for example: - $\circ$ $\;$ Split of business by council tax band $\;$ - Type of policy (buildings only, contents only or combined cover). - Variability in the actual claims pay-out patterns - Delays in notification of claims to the Company - Assessment of the level of claims costs, including aspects such as additional living expenses - The post-loss amplification impact on claims and inflationary pressures, as households experience increased building materials, contents and repair costs - Recoverability of amounts due under the outwards reinsurance programme
+- The number of flood-affected properties ceded to the Company. - The portfolio mix of business impacting average premium and average claims cost assumptions, for example: - o Split of business by council tax band. - Type of policy (buildings only, contents only or combined cover). - Variability in the actual claims pay-out patterns. - Delays in notification of claims to the Company.